Browsing Tag

 Opinion: From Defiance to Dialogue—Somalia’s Federalism Remains Unfinished

 OP-ED: A Federation at a Crossroads: Somalia’s Leap from Standoff to Settlement Somalia is staring down a constitutional and political rupture that exceeds the usual turbulence of fragile states.
-A high-stakes confrontation between the Federal Government in Mogadishu, headed by President Hassan Sheikh Mohamud, and the South West State administration led by President Abdiaziz Laftagareen, has emerged as the most perilous challenge to Somalia’s federal project since its launch.
-Beneath the surface lies an architecture…
+A high-stakes confrontation between the Federal Government in Mogadishu, headed by President Hassan Sheikh Mohamud, and the South West State administration led by President Abdiaziz Laftagareen has emerged as one of the most serious tests of Somalia’s federalism since the system took shape.
+Beneath the surface lies an…

 Jubbaland State Accuses Somalia’s Federal Government of Undermining Federalism